High Hopes Are Hurting Stocks - Cramer's Mad Money (10/23/17)

 They have had a tough year as Schlumberger was trading at $60 when oil was $20, and they are still at $60 when oil is trading over $50.
 Cramer thinks analysts and investors are focused on near-term weakness rather than what's in store for 2018.

-Schlumberger has been in the industry for long and they see the inventory reductions as positive sign for balance in supply and demand.
+Schlumberger has been in the industry for a long time and they see the inventory reductions as a positive sign for balance in supply and demand.
 They noted that OPEC production cuts are working and old oil fields are not replenished in-line with the demand.

 "At these levels, with oil possibly making a major comeback next year, I think you're getting an excellent buying opportunity in the best stock of the best company in the entire industry, Schlumberger," said Cramer.